Bargus is an independent film company based in the South West of England with its hub located in Frome, Somerset.

 This Find Edges effect takes the edges we found before makes an edge around them.
 An edge which resembles the halos the camera produces.

-This Gaussian Blur effect applies a tiny amount (0.6) of Blurriness to the result from the filters above to just soften and expand the edges for the next effect.
+This Gaussian Blur effect applies a tiny amount (0.6) of blur to the result from the filters above to just soften and expand the edges for the next effect.

 This third Levels effect is used to change the width of our edges to match those of the halos in the source material.
 By sliding the gamma point to the left you'll shrink the edges and to the right you'll expand them.
 You'll need to tweak this control to get the best results.